Pope Alexander VI: French in retreat

 Virginio Orsini, who had been captured by the Spanish, died a prisoner at Naples, and the Pope confiscated his property.
 The rest of the Orsini clan still held out, defeating the papal troops sent against them under Guidobaldo da Montefeltro, Duke of Urbino and Giovanni Borgia, Duke of Gandia, at Soriano (January 1497).
 Peace was made through Venetian mediation, the Orsini paying 50,000 ducats in exchange for their confiscated lands; the Duke of Urbino, whom they had captured, was left by the pope to pay his own ransom.
 The Orsini remained very powerful, and Pope Alexander VI could count on none but his 3,000 Spanish troops.
 His only success had been the capture of Ostia and the submission of the Francophile cardinals Colonna and Savelli.

-Then occurred a major domestic tragedy for the house of Borgia.
-On 14 June, his son the Duke of Gandia, who was lately created Duke of Benevento and had a questionable lifestyle, disappeared; the next day, his corpse was found in the Tiber.
-Alexander, overwhelmed with grief, shut himself up in Castel Sant'Angelo.
+On 14 June, Alexander's son, Juan, the Duke of Gandia– who had recently been made Duke of Benevento and had a "questionable" lifestyle– disappeared.
+On 16 June, his corpse was pulled from the Tiber River.
+Alexander, overwhelmed with grief, shut himself in his chambers and did not eat, drink, or sleep for several days.
 He declared that henceforth the moral reform of the Church would be the sole object of his life.
 Every effort was made to discover the assassin.
 No conclusive explanation was ever reached, and it may be that the crime was simply as a result of one of the Duke's sexual liaisons.

 Crime

-There is no evidence that the Borgias resorted to poisoning, judicial murder, or extortion to fund their schemes and the defense of the Papal States.
-The only contemporary accusations of poisoning were from some of their servants, extracted under torture by Alexander's bitter enemy Della Rovere, who succeeded him as Pope Julius II.
+Mallett asserts that there is no evidence that the Borgias resorted to poisoning, judicial murder, or extortion to fund their schemes and the defense of the Papal States.
+He also stated that the only contemporary accusations of poisoning were from some of their servants, extracted under torture by Alexander's bitter enemy Della Rovere, who succeeded him as Pope Julius II.